lballabio/quantlib-old/QuantLib-SWIG/Ruby/README.txt

     ruby setup.rb test
     ruby setup.rb install

+The build step requires that the QuantLib headers and library can be found by the compiler.
+On Unix-like platforms, this should already hold if you ran "make install" from your QuantLib directory.
+On the Windows platform, this can be achieved by defining a QL_DIR environment variable pointing to your QuantLib directory (e.g., "C:\Lib\QuantLib".)

-The install step above might require superuser privileges.
+The install step might require superuser privileges.
 An alternate install location can be specified with the command:
     ruby setup.rb install --prefix=/home/johndoe